Herb of the Year for 2021: Parsley (Petroselinum crispum)

 - Lavender, for tension, anxiety, and sleeplessness

-Learn about the black-eyed Susan’s medicinal properties, and watch for its pretty bloom throughout late spring and summer.
+And speaking of black-eyed Susan, learn about its medicinal properties (a good substitute for echinacea) and watch for its pretty bloom throughout late spring and summer.

 Listen to one of Susan’s podcasts about the lore and magic of herbs.
 Each one is fun—and you’ll learn something you didn’t know about your favorite herb!